Sunday, July 24, 2011

 7. Finally, you can edit the text layers or even turn them off.
 Flatten the image if you are posting it on a white background, do not flatten and save as a .png if you want to post this image on a background that is not white.
 You can also change the background color on the storyboard by filling it with your favorite color.

 Hope you enjoy my newest free storyboard action!
-Download the CoffeeShop Before and After Storyboard PSE/PS action.
-If that link does not work, you can also download it on Mediafire.
+Download the CoffeeShop Before and After Storyboard PSE/PS action or on Mediafire.

 Want all of my favorite CoffeeShop Actions (includes CoffeeShop Before and After!) or Design Elements in one simple download AND help support this blog?
 Just click here for my action pack or here for a download of some of my most popular design elements, storyboards, and textures.
 For complete info on installing all of my actions, click here.